 Ziolkowski passed away in 1982 but his family, specially his widow Ruth, continues towards achieving what he wanted for ages ago.
 The face of Crazy Horse was finally decided in the year 1998 and today blasting with precision is carving out the features of this horse.
 When completed, the mountain will be 563-feet high and carved completely.

-Crazy Horse Memorial Information
+Crazy Horse Memorial Travel Tips

 - Find out about the history.